FiloSottile/yubikey-agent/README.md

 #### `ssh-agent` and PKCS#11

 `ssh-agent` can load PKCS#11 applets to interact with PIV tokens directly.
-There are two PKCS#11 providers for YubiKeys: OpenSC and ykcs11.
+There are two third-party PKCS#11 providers for YubiKeys (OpenSC and ykcs11) and one that ships with macOS (`man 8 ssh-keychain`).

 The UX of this solution is poor: it requires calling `ssh-add` to load the PKCS#11 module and to unlock it with the PIN (as the agent has no way of requesting input from the client during use, a limitation that `yubikey-agent` handles with `pinentry`), and needs manual reloading every time the YubiKey is unplugged or the machine goes to sleep.

 The ssh-agent that ships with macOS (which is pretty cool, as it starts on demand and is preconfigured in the environment) also has restrictions on where the `.so` modules can be loaded from.
 It can see through symlinks, so a Homebrew-installed `/usr/local/lib/libykcs11.dylib` won't work, while a hard copy at `/usr/local/lib/libykcs11.copy.dylib` will.

+`/usr/lib/ssh-keychain.dylib` works out of the box, but only with RSA keys.
+Key generation is undocumented.

 #### SeKey